Liberty Seated Quarters

 289147007

-Choice $1600 New August 28!
-With Arrows Type, Tan-Gold Patina, Frosty Luster, Active Cartwheels, Choice Surfaces, Sheffield Collection.
+Choice $1600 With Arrows Type, Tan-Gold Patina, Frosty Luster, Active Cartwheels, Choice Surfaces, Sheffield Collection.
 A perfect With Arrows type offering or ideal for those pursuing Mint State Seated quarters.
 Sparkling cartwheel luster and thick mint frost radiate under a bright light.
 Both sides are lightly toned.
 Obverse coloring is mostly tannish-gold while the reverse is creamy white gold with embedded sky blue.
 Strike is typical for the date.
 Abrasions are to a minimum and consistent with the assigned grade.
 Heavy die clashing is also seen on the obverse.
 Overall, a frosty choice original offering for the selective collector.
 Housed in NGC Gen 9 (2001-2003) holder.
 Previously sold by GFRC as part of a complete set of Liberty Seated quarters offered by the Sunset Point Collection during 2019.

 Seated 25C 1875CC 1875-CC